Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 As the age of affluence approached, so developed the age of convenience.
 Vehicles became more readily available and less costly.
 Many families owned several and the family horses were put out to pasture.
 As a result, today, many people have stopped walking.
 Its not unusual to see them hop into the car and young moms and dads drive five or six blocks to the nearby elementary school several times a day in order to deliver or retrieve their children.
 As a result of technology, instead of an everyday necessary activity, as walking once was, exercise has become a "recreational activity" and a luxury only when it can be afforded or....desired.

 During the 1900s, food production became more enhanced to meet the demand of the new consumer society which had developed.
-Methods were developed including hormone injections and controlled dietary feeding of animals instead of grazing upon natural forage.
+Methods were developed including genetic modification of food, the injection of hormone, arsenic including in animal feed, and controlled artifical and unnatural feeding of animals instead of grazing in fields.
 Pesticides, meat additives, artificial preservatives, soil additives, chemically enhanced flavors, water fluoridation and a host of other items were developed to feed into the gluttony of the world.

 As a result, we humans began eating differently.
-Instead of coming in from the fields or going home for lunch and eating fresh, wholesome foods, we began commuting further distances to work and grabbing quick, convenience items--a bag of chips, processed marshmallow filled cupcakes and a can of soda for lunch or munching on a processed donut while drinking a cup of coffee on our way to work in the mornings.
+Instead of coming in from the fields or going home for lunch and eating fresh, wholesome foods, we began commuting further distances to work and grabbing quick, convenience items--a bag of chips, a quick cheeseburger and fries, processed marshmallow filled cupcakes and a can of soda for lunch, or munching on a processed donut while drinking a cup of coffee on our way to work.

 Not only did food have to taste good but it had to look good.
 Dyes were used.
 Flours became processed and bleached, as did rice, to create a pleasing aesthetic appearance.
 Refined sugars were developed with a pretty, sparkling, crystal white appearance, rather than its natural state.
 The result was individuals were losing a considerable amount of nutrition required to stay healthy and had lost the natural balance of eating.